-Reactive routing protocols take a lazy approach to routing.
-They do not maintain or constantly update their route tables with the latest route topology.
-Instead, when a source node wants to transmit a message, it floods a query into the network to discover the route to the destination.
+On-Demand Protocols do not maintain or constantly update their route tables with the latest route topology.
 This discovery packet is called the Route Request (RREQ) packet and the mechanism is called Route Discovery.
 The destination replies with a Route Reply (RREP) packet.
 As a result, the source dynamically finds the route to the destination.
 The discovered route is maintained until the destination node becomes inaccessible or until the route is no longer desired.

+Advantage

-Advantage: These are bandwidth efficient protocols.
+Reactive Protocol are bandwidth efficient protocols.
 Routes are discovered on demand basis.
 Less Network communication overhead is required in this protocol.

+Limitations

-Limitations: These protocols have very high response time as route is needed to be discovered on demand, when there is some packet to be sent to new destination which does not lie on active path.
+Reactive protocols have very high response time as route is needed to be discovered on demand, when there is some packet to be sent to new destination which does not lie on active path.